-Local SEO is a marketing tactic that aims to increase a local business’ visibility for “near me” proximity searches at an organic level.
+To recap, Local SEO is a marketing tactic that aims to increase a local business’ visibility for “near me” proximity searches at an organic level.
 Meaning: when customers are searching for local products and services via Google Maps, Google Search, Apple Maps, Bing and so on, your business is likely to show up as one of the top organic results.

 There are various ranking factors that contribute to local search rankings, such as:

 - Number of business profiles (also known as citations)

 - Accuracy of business profiles (consistent NAP)